commaai/gigashuffle/README.md

   break
 ```

 Datasets yield a `Buffer`: `list[dict[str, Tensor | ndarray]]`.
-Every tensor or array in a sample must share the same first dimension; that is the input chunk size. `config.bs` is the output batch size.
+Every tensor or array in a sample must share the same first dimension; that is the input batch size. `config.bs` is the output batch size.

 Call `loader.get_dummy_batch()` when you need a sanity-check batch before the shuffle buffer reaches `min_mixing`.
 It repeats the initial sample to `config.bs` and does not advance the normal shuffled iterator.

 Set `config.fill_once=True`, `config.min_mixing=1`, and `config.num_readers=1` to populate the shuffle buffer once, then yield one ordered pass over it without returning indices to the writers.
 Reader waits for the full `shuffle_size` before yielding batches in this mode.

 ## Notes

 Each Dataloader owns one shared CPU shuffle buffer.
 The owner writer (`proc_idx=0`) allocates the buffer with `Tensor.share_memory_()` using PyTorch's `file_descriptor` CPU sharing strategy, publishes only an `AF_UNIX` attach-socket path in Redis, and sends the shared tensor objects over that socket; this follows the same fd-transfer mechanism PyTorch uses for CPU tensor IPC.
 The simpler alternatives do not work well here: a `multiprocessing.Queue` object cannot be shared across independent `torchrun` ranks, Redis cannot transmit process-local file descriptors, explicit `/dev/shm` or `torch.from_file` names can leak after killed workers, and `/proc/<pid>/fd/<fd>` attachment is Linux/container-permission fragile and races owner death.